 On the morning of 15 April 1912, Titanic sank.
 More than 1,500 people lost their lives that night – a startling figure given its estimated passenger log of 2,224 aboard.

 Indeed, there is the obvious factor (the iceberg collision) which led to the ship’s demise.
 However, many unspoken factors also attributed to this tragedy.
-Here are the mistakes that caused the sinking of the Titanic.
+If you’re interested in facts about the Titanic, keep reading!

 10. Tides – higher waters bring a higher risk